Iron & Steel

 DeOx Al is traded globally, with specifications defined by chemical composition, shape, size, and packaging.
 Many producers and traders now use digital procurement platforms to access a broader supplier base, increase price transparency, and streamline negotiations.

 In recent years, many companies have adopted digital solutions to streamline the buying and selling of deoxidation aluminium.
 Metalshub’s Procurement and Sales Solutions facilitate approximately €30 million in DeOx aluminium transactions each year, connecting buyers and sellers with standardised digital workflows.
-Companies such as Alcuilux Desox S.A., Hütte Klein-Reichenbach GmbH, and Shanghai Shenyun Iron Alloy Co., Ltd. use the platform to run competitive tenders, verify suppliers, and maintain clear records for compliance.
+Companies such as Alcuilux Desox S.A., Hütte Klein-Reichenbach GmbH, and Shanghai Shenyun Iron Alloy Co., Ltd. use the platform to offer on competitive tenders and maintain clear records for compliance.
 Digitalisation of this process supports faster sourcing, improved market visibility, and better benchmarking of procurement performance over time.